Ramb0a/pumpndump/README.md

 But don't take our word for it:

+> "Life has become immeasurably better since I have been forced to stop taking it seriously.
+Pump&Dump"  - Whale Hunter S. Thompson

 > "pNd is the most fun I have had in Crypto since MtGox!" - Moby Dickens author of *A Whale of Two Cities*

 > "I may be crazy, but the pNd keeps me from going insane" - Whaleon Jennings

+> "If you give a person a fish, they'll fish for a day.
+But if you train a person to fish, they'll pump and dump for a lifetime." - Dan Qwhale

 > "“Dreams have only one owner at a time.
 That's why dreamers hodl pNd.” - Whaleyum Faulker